Skip to Content

 Complete Guide to the Disney Wish

 The new ship offers 1,254 staterooms (including 53 concierge staterooms and 23 concierge suites) and can accommodate up to 4,000 passengers (depending on stateroom occupancy) and 1,555 crew members.
-While it’s the same number of passengers as the Disney Dream and Disney Fantasy, there are more concierge rooms in total.
+While the Disney Dream and Disney Fantasy have the same number of passengers, there are more concierge rooms.

-Unlike the previous Disney ships, this newest ship from Disney doesn’t have a singular godmother.
+Unlike the previous Disney ships, this newest Disney ship doesn’t have a singular godmother.
 Instead, all of the Make-a-Wish Foundation children (past, present, and future) were named godchildren of the Wish.

 This fall, I had the opportunity to sail on the Disney Wish.
 Although we’d booked a four-day itinerary, our sailing was extended due to Hurricane Ian.
-Therefore, I had quite a bit of time to explore the ship and felt really familiar with the layout by the end of my trip.
-I later returned for a four-day sailing right after Christmas.
+Therefore, I had quite a bit of time to explore the ship and felt familiar with the layout by the end of my trip.
+I later returned for a four-day sailing right after Christmas and another three-day sailing a year after that.

 The Disney Wish docked at Castaway Cay with the beach in the foreground and a blue sky